tjmahr/tjmahr.github.io/_posts/2016-08-04-fixing-apa-citations-from-pandoc.md

 do `rmarkdown::render` to convert my .Rmd file into a .md file which can then be processed by this function.

-**Don't fix too much**: When pandoc does your references for you, it also does a bibliography section.
+**Don't fix too much**.
+When pandoc does your references for you, it also does a bibliography section.
 But it would be wrong to fix the ampersands there.
 So I have to do a bit of fussing around by finding the line `"## References"` and processing just the text up until that line.